NtonBala/uml-diagrams/Structural/Class/README.md

 ###### One to Many

 In this type of association, one instance of a class is associated with multiple instances of another class: [One to many association diagram](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/one-to-many-association.drawio.html).

+###### Many to One

+In this type of association multiple instances of a class are associated with only one instance of another class: [Many to one association diagram](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/many-to-one-association.drawio.html).

 #### Inheritance